‘Teen Mom 2’ Chelsea Houska’s Husband Wants Some Alone Time With Their Baby Boy

 Chelsea Houska wants to give her husband, Cole DeBoer, some alone time with their son, but unfortunately, the baby hasn’t been cooperating.

-According to a series of new tweets, the Teen Mom 2 star is breastfeeding baby Watson and the feedings are so close together that she can’t leave him with her husband for very long.
+According to a series of new tweets, the Teen Mom 2 star is breastfeeding baby Watson, and the feedings are so close together that she can’t leave him with her husband for very long.

 “I feel like I can’t go anywhere or do anything since I’m nursing.
 Does this get easier?
 When do feedings get more spaced out?!” she asked her fans and followers on March 25.